Dcenidoo/G3-CS132-WFU-PROJECT/README.md

 The project documents folder contains the main document of the research project.
 The data seen on the project webpage is based on the information availabe in the files of this folder.

 The "WFU_Group_3_EDA" ipynb file is where collected data was processed for exploratory data analysis in order to come up with answers to the project's research questions and hypotheses.

+The "WFU-Group 3 CS 132 Portfolio Page EDA" file is the PDF-rendered version of the portfolio webpage.

 ---
 Miscelleneous